Roblox/avatar-evolution/skinning.md

    - The HumanoidRootPart and the imported MeshPart are welded together.
    - `Humanoid.AutomaticScalingEnabled` is disabled, and the hip height is manually entered to correctly put the character on the ground.
-   - `CanCollide` on the mesh part is turned off, and the part size of the HumandRootPart is adjusted to the desired collision box.
+   - `CanCollide` on the mesh part is turned off, and the part size of the HumanoidRootPart is adjusted to the desired collision box.

    **Warning**: the resultant character Model will not be fully compatible with existing scripts - for example scripts looking for specific Parts eg. Head will fail.